ChokriHadiri/Benchmark-Dotnet-Mappers/README.md

 When we read/write data, we need to move our information from one layer to the next.
 We need to map one or several columns to a new set of columns.
 As our application grows, we get more and more of these objects.
 So it become boring, time-consuming process and harder to maintain.

-The use of automated object mappers tools like (*Mapster, AutoMapper, ...*) can help us preserve the best practice of clean code, non-complex code, and organized code.
+The use of automated object mappers tools like (***Mapster, AutoMapper, ...***) can help us preserve the best practice of clean code, non-complex code, and organized code.

 This benefit comes with a cost.
-Improving code quality while maintaining a good performance/RAM memory allocation is probably one of the hardest parts of developing software, but it’s what makes our product valuable.
+Improving code quality while maintaining a good performance/RAM memory allocation is probably one of the hardest parts of developing software, but it's what makes our product valuable.

 In our case, we are going to use **benchmarks** to compare the performance of manual mapping versus the performance of using object mappers.
 Based on those benchmarks, we can make the appropriate decision.

 ## Mappers